aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/number-settings/check-custom-number-format-when-setting-style-custom-property/_index.md

     // For complete examples and data files, please go to https://github.com/aspose-cells/Aspose.Cells-for-C

-    // Create an instance of Workbook class
+    // Create an instance of the Workbook class Workbook book;
-    Workbook book;

-    // Setting this property to true will make Aspose.Cells to throw exception
+    // Setting this property to true will cause Aspose.Cells to throw an exception
-    // when invalid custom number format is assigned to Style.Custom property book.GetSettings().SetCheckCustomNumberFormat(true);
+    // when an invalid custom number format is assigned to the Style.Custom property book.GetSettings().SetCheckCustomNumberFormat(true);

-    // Access first worksheet
+    // Access the first worksheet
     Worksheet sheet = book.GetWorksheets().Get(0);

-    // Access cell A1 and put some number to it
+    // Access cell A1 and put a number into it
     Cell cell = sheet.GetCells().Get(u"A1");
     cell.PutValue(2347);

-    // Access cell's style and set its Style.Custom property Style style = cell.GetStyle();
+    // Access the cell's style and set its Style.Custom property Style style = cell.GetStyle();

-    // This line will throw exception if Workbook.Settings.CheckCustomNumberFormat is set to true style.SetCustom(u"ggg @ fff"); // Invalid custom number format
+    // This line will throw an exception if Workbook.Settings.CheckCustomNumberFormat is set to true style.SetCustom(u"ggg @ fff"); // Invalid custom number format

     std::cout << "Custom number format set." << std::endl;